ggonza39/outty-scrum-project/Sprint-Planning/Sprint-1/Contributions-Summary.md

 # Sprint 1: Contribution Analysis

 ## Executive Summary
-This report details the technical impact of each team member during Sprint 1 (Feb - March 2026).
+This report details the technical impact of each team member during Sprint 1.
 Metrics are derived from Git `numstat` data to provide a transparent view of feature implementation and refactoring efforts.

 ## Contribution Matrix
 | Team Member | Added | Removed | Total Impact | Primary Focus |